vonq/hapi-sdk-php/README.md

 ## Building

-The generated code has dependencies over external libraries like UniRest.
+The generated code has dependencies over external libraries like UniRest and JsonMapper.
+JsonMapper requires docblock annotations like `@var`, `@maps`, and `@factory` to map JSON responses with our class definitions.
+Hence the docblocks in generated code cannot be disabled by deactivating the PHP configurations like `opcache.save_comments`.
 These dependencies are defined in the `composer.json` file that comes with the SDK.
 To resolve these dependencies, we use the Composer package manager which requires PHP greater than or equal to 7.2 installed in your system.
 Visit [https://getcomposer.org/download/](https://getcomposer.org/download/) to download the installer file for Composer and run it in your system.
 Open command prompt and type `composer --version`.
 This should display the current version of the Composer installed if the installation was successful.

 * Using command line, navigate to the directory containing the generated files (including `composer.json`) for the SDK.
 * Run the command `composer install`.
 This should install all the required dependencies and create the `vendor` directory in your project directory.